intel/dffml/master/_sources/contributing/codebase.rst.txt

 All plugins have their base class that they derive from in the main package, which is located in the ``dffml`` directory at the root of the git repo.

-The plugin packages are located within their respective at the root of the git repo.
-For example, source base classes are in ``dffml/source`` and source plugin packages are in ``source/``.
+The plugin packages are located within their respective directories at the root of the git repo.
+For example, source base classes are in ``dffml/source/`` and source plugin packages are in ``source/``.

 One-Two Punch
 -------------